|

 The early settlers found the Indians raking oysters from the bottom wherethis tradion still continues today.
 Many islands were noted where among the largest were Tangier Island, Smith, Deal and Holland Islands.
 Captain Smith mentions in his writings that [Deal] the Island was one of his prominent landmarks as he sailed around the Bay (and would later search for any living from the Roanoke Colony).

-While a specific exact date for the first individual settlement is not widely recorded, historical accounts indicate that families of English descent were establishing communities on the peninsula by the mid-to-late 17th century, with some tracing their ancestry to the early settlements in the 1600s.
-One local account suggests the first settlement in the immediate area might have been a place called "Pidgeon House" around 1632.
+Although no exact date for the first permanent settlement of the region has been firmly established, historical records indicate that English-descended families were establishing communities throughout the lower peninsula by the mid-to-late seventeenth century, with some ancestry tracing back to the earliest colonial settlements of the early 1600s.
+One local tradition further suggests that the first settlement in the immediate area may have been a place known as “Pidgeon House” around 1632.

-On 24 October 1795, David Wallace bought from Nehemiah King 70 acres of land called Support for 116 pounds, 16 shillings and 3 pence.
-Several years later he bought the patent Barbadoes.
-Wallace was the first local preacher on the Island and was ordained as Elder.
-He solemnized the majority of marriages in his own home.
-His old home was the first place opened for religious worship on the Island.
-The original house burned, but Captain William Price (Customs officer of the port) bought the land and built a home there which became the home of Mr. and Mrs. Eddie Shores.
+On October 24, 1795, David Wallace purchased from Nehemiah King seventy acres known as “Support” for 116 pounds, 16 shillings, and 3 pence.
+Several years later, Wallace also acquired the patent called “Barbadoes.”
+Wallace became the first local preacher on the island and was later ordained as an Elder.
+Many of the island’s early marriages were solemnized within his own home, which served as the first known place of organized religious worship on Deal Island.
+Although the original house was eventually destroyed by fire, the property was later purchased by William Price, who constructed another residence there that later became the home of Mr. and Mrs. Eddie Shores.

 The most prominent arrival in the first half of the 19th century to the Island came from Tangier Island.
 He was the preacher Joshua Thomas, the Parson of the Islands born 1776 in Potato Neck [married to Rachael Evans from Smith Island and after she died in 1797 he married Charlotte Bradshaw]...........(Baltimore Sun 1955 newspaper article) who had warned the British army who occupied a base at Tangier Island they would be defeated at Baltimore where the British General Ross gave him his title of "Parson of the Islands."
 Joshua Thomas standing before 12,000 British troops tried unsuccessfully not only ministering to them, warning them and taking care of his own congregation, local residents.
 With his brother in law Aaron Bradshaw, he purchased Little Deals Island and named it “Little Eden.”
 After the death of Aaron Bradshaw, Solomon Evans a wealthy planter from Smith Island bought his home and lived there for many years.
 Joshua Thomas apprenticed with fisherman David Tyler of Smith Island where he honed his boating skills and learned about Methodism.